No-Trade-No-Life/Yuan/ui/web/README.md

 Note that some special namespaces are reserved for special usage.

-- i18n key formed with `"command:<id>"` will be used for translating the command's display name.
+- i18n key formed with `"commands:<id>"` will be used for translating the command's display name.
-- i18n key formed with `"page:<id>"` will be used for translating the title of the page.
+- i18n key formed with `"pages:<id>"` will be used for translating the title of the page.

 ### Layouts & Pages